ramate-io/ramate/rcert/rera-000-000-000-dulan/rcert-000-000-000-ramate/README.md

     - **[T2](#t2-correctness-of-oac-main):** Correctness of [OAC](https://github.com/ramate-io/oac) `main`

 ### T1: Self-endorsement
-We hereby endorse this, the [OAC](https://github.com/ramate-io/oac) repository, as developer and arbiter of the OAC paradigm.
+We hereby endorse this, the [Ramate](https://github.com/ramate-io) GitHub organization, as the valid developer of Ramate software.

-### T2: Correctness of [OAC](https://github.com/ramate-io/oac) `main`
+### T2: Correctness of [Ramate](https://github.com/ramate-io) `main` branches
-We hereby certify all content under [OAC](https://github.com/ramate-io/oac) repository on its `main` branch is a correct representation of the OAC paradigm.
+We hereby certify all content on the `main` branches of [Ramate](https://github.com/ramate-io) as correct implementations of its technology to the best of our knowledge.
+Tags may sometimes indicate versions which are correct for a particular environment.
+However, each `main` branch shall satisfy some referential notion of correctness.

-Pursuant to [T1](#t1-self-endorsement), we certify whatever content is on its `main` branch is correct, owing the to reflexive nature of this certificate.
+Pursuant to [T1](#t1-self-endorsement), we certify whatever content is on a `main` branch is correct, owing the to reflexive nature of this certificate.

 ## Conditions
 - **Contents:**